fmichonneau/francoismichonneau.net/_posts/2022-09-28-import-big-csv.md

 Using `as_data_frame = FALSE` keeps the result as an Arrow table which is a better representation for a file of this size.
-Attempting to convert it into a data frame will most likely cause you to run out of memory.
+Attempting to convert it into a data frame will take longer to load, and you will most likely cause you to run out of memory.

 This step takes about 15 seconds on my system.
 As far as I can tell, the arrow R package is the only way to load a file of this size in